steve-community/steve/README.md

 -----

 1. SteVe is designed as a Web application to run under Apache Tomcat.
 Therefore, the source code must be compiled and deployed in Tomcat before use.

 Important: For security reasons, SteVe's Web interface can only be accessed with Tomcat's admin role by default.
 This should be changed according to your preference in [web.xml](src/main/webapp/WEB-INF/web.xml)

 2. SteVe requires MySQL to store the data.
 SteVe comes with a MySQL [dump file](steve-dump-no-data.sql) that contains the database structure for all tables with no data.
 This should be imported in your MySQL database before deployment of SteVe.

 Important: The default configuration for the database connection can be changed in [context.xml](src/main/webapp/META-INF/context.xml).
-The required changes are username, password and url.
+The required fields to change are *username*, *password* and *url*.